MailMan PHP Extension Reference Documentation

 void put_OAuth2AccessToken(string strVal);

-Specifies the OAuth2 access token to be used for POP3 or SMTP XOAUTH2 authentication.
+Sets the OAuth2 access token used for POP3 or SMTP XOAUTH2 authentication.

-When this property is set, Chilkat will use the SMTP or POP3 AUTH XOAUTH2 authentication mechanism if supported by the server.
+When this property is set, Chilkat uses the AUTH XOAUTH2 authentication mechanism when it is supported by the server.

 For POP3 XOAUTH2 authentication:

-The OAuth2 access token is sent as a bearer token during the AUTH XOAUTH2 authentication exchange.
+The access token is sent as a bearer token during the AUTH XOAUTH2 authentication exchange.

 OpaqueSigning